Jebasuthan/awesome-vue-gallery/README.md

-# VueJS Image and Video Gallery
+# Vue Image and Video Gallery
 A simple, highly customisable responsive and customizable image and video gallery, carousel and lightbox, optimized for both mobile and desktop web browsers.

 ## Installing